Plan trips with wind, comfort

 Sync Across Devices

-Google Sign-In to sync up to 10 routes
+Sign in with Google to sync up to 10 routes across devices

 Uphill option